tarantool/doc/doc/reference/reference_sql/sql_statements_and_clauses.rst

    in the second row is STRING (the data type of a literal is always clear from its format).

-   An item's primitive type is far more important than its defined type.
+   An item's primitive type is far less important than its defined type.
    Incidentally Tarantool might find the primitive type by looking at the way MsgPack stores it, but that is an implementation detail.